 Since 1958, the Beasley Firm has been successfully litigating claims such as these with documented results.
-The Beasley Firm is nationally recognized for awarding over $2 billion for their clients.
-In addition to our experienced Philadelphia attorneys, we have two physicians and three registered nurses on staff, who have spent numerous hours at the bedside and in doctor's offices administering, monitoring, and treating patients that are on blood thinning medications.
-Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion dollar judgments and settlements.
+The Beasley Firm is nationally recognized for awarding over $2 billion for its clients.
+In addition to our experienced Philadelphia attorneys, we have two physicians and three registered nurses on staff, who have spent numerous hours at the bedside and in doctor's offices administering, monitoring, and treating patients that are on blood-thinning medications.
+Our collective knowledge assisted in obtaining two of the largest medical negligence verdicts in Pennsylvania history, $100 million and $55 million, as well as countless other multimillion-dollar judgments and settlements.

-If you or a loved one has been a victim of anticoagulation or bleeding, please contact one of our experienced medical malpractice lawyers at (215) 866-2424!
+If you or a loved one has been a victim of anticoagulation or bleeding, please contact one of our experienced lawyers at (215) 866-2424!

 2nd largest medical malpractice verdict in history.
 This case was against the world famous cardiothoracic heart surgeon, William Norwood, M.D., who performed an unauthorized surgical procedure on Stephen Gault, rendering him severely brain damaged and in permanent need of lifelong care.

 Achieving record setting verdicts & settlements for over 60 years.